6 Price Action Pullback Trading Strategy Types You Should Know

 How to Enter Your Trades on a Pullback?

-Depending on open types of pullbacks, then you can enter using any one of the below methods
+Depending on open types of pullbacks, you can enter using any of the below methods.

 - Reversal candlestick patterns.
-Aggressive entry. if multiple confluence zone support
+Aggressive entry. if multiple confluence zones support

 - Trendline break.
 Conservative entry.

 Below is an example in a single graph.

 Any reversal candlestick pattern.
 Reversal candlestick patterns can provide traders valuable information about the market sentiment and potential price movements.
 Here are some candlestick patterns that traders commonly use for trading signal confirmation: bullish engulfing and bearish engulfing. hammer and inverted hammer. shooting star and evening star.